 Er1: Dielectric constant of dielectric between the trace and the reference plane

 This configuration has a transmission line made of a uniform conductor (thickness and width) on the outer layer of the board stack-up.
 The reference plane provides the current return path for the signals traveling on the transmission line.
-Single-ended microstrip allows for thinner flex construction that also increases the flexibility and reduces the overall cost.
+Single-ended microstrip allows for thinner flex construction, increasing flexibility and reducing the overall cost.

 Edge-coupled coated differential microstrip